TeamDoodz/Act3Cards/README.md

 - Choose whether or not act 2 spells are taken into account.

 ## Known issues
-- Beastly cards from Act 2 not present
 - Some cards will have incorrect or no portraits

 ## Changelog